Golf Rules Explained: Dropping And Measuring - Golf Monthly Rules

 Previously

-Club-length measurements are not fixed and players may use any club to measure, allowing those with long putters to potentially gain an advantage.
+Club-length measurements were not fixed and players could use any club to measure, allowing those with long putters to potentially gain an advantage.

 From 2019

-Although there will obviously still be some difference between the length of the longest club (shorter clubs for ladies and juniors, for example), this will now significantly minimise the extent of any advantage one player could gain over another when measuring.
+Although there will obviously still be some differences in the length of players’ longest clubs (shorter clubs for ladies and juniors, for example), this will now significantly minimise the extent to which any player could gain an advantage over another when measuring.

 Related: 8 Rules Golfers Break Without Realising